libhide/simplebox.js/README.md

 ```
 You can use `postfix` and `hqClass` options to customize the path to the image used in the pop-up.
 For every image defined as `<img src="[initial path].[extension]" class="slb [hqClass]" alt="[alt]">` simplebox will use `<img src="[initial path][postfix].[extension]" class="slb" alt="[alt]">`.
 Notice that you shouldn't use `hqClass` with images that don't have a version with the postfix.

+Simplebox will keep the values of `srcset` and `alt` attributes in the pop-up image.

 ## In the Wild

 - http://ratiksharma.com/blog/